swat0017/ME08/README.md

 This URL is integrated in the java side app->src->main->java->com->example->me08->networkconnection->APIGatewayConnection.java
 All methods accessing AWS api gateway are written here with base url as https://4jv3dcocbj.execute-api.us-east-1.amazonaws.com/dev/

-List of APIs used
+Images are stored in S3 Bucket and the URL is saved in database tables which is accessed via the API gateway All the images are taken from pixabay free license List of APIs used

 Animal analysis